A Divorced Parent’s Story

 I’m a single parent.
 My ex-husband had no legal requirement to pay for college and did not contribute, outside of the joint savings we had in a Section 529 plan that existed before we separated.

 My son probably has about $45,000 in debt after college; he did work-study and had summer jobs most summers, although one summer instead of working he took an Intensive Hindi program at the University of Wisconsin at Madison.

-I hired a friend who has a business helping parents with financial aid to fill out the forms for me (the College Board Profile is a nightmare to fill out) and he gave me an opinion on my son’s financial aid packages.
+I hired a friend who has a business helping parents with financial aid to fill out the forms for me (I found the CSS Profile to be a nightmare to fill out) and he gave me an opinion on my son’s financial aid packages.

-If my income was higher, he would get less financial aid.
+If my income were higher, he would have received less financial aid.
 We had some idea of how much debt he would have to take on, but had hoped it would be confined to federal loans.

 I honestly don’t know what I could have done differently so that my son wouldn’t have so much college debt.

 I would’ve liked to have helped him more financially, but I probably helped him more than I should have given the state of my financial resources and other obligations.